robolab-pavia/slr-kit/slrkit.md

 * the provided `.gitignore`.

 ### import
-This command imports a bibliographical database into the project, converting it to the `¢sv` format used by all the scripts.
+This command imports a bibliographical database into the project, converting it to the `csv` format used by all the scripts.
 The output of this command will be called the *abstracts* file in the rest of this document.

 Usage: